-I am wrestling with smaller things: my children growing up too fast, the end of a season of babies in my life, a new season of writing and teaching and mentoring.
+I am also wrestling with small things: my children growing up too fast, the end of a season of babies in my life, a new season of writing and teaching and mentoring.

 I don’t know about you, but too much change at one time can knock me off balance.
 It sort of gets in my head and sets my emotions spinning.
 I can easily find myself in a place of sorrow and uncertainty which leads me to fear and insecurity.

-I find I need to get my bearings – sort of re-evaluate my priorities and make sure God is not using some of this change to redirect me.
+In times like these we need to get our bearings – sort of re-evaluate priorities and make sure God is not using some of this change to redirect our lives.
 He does that sometimes – gets me uncomfortable so I will listen closer as He moves me in a new direction.

-I have to be deliberate to set my priorities based on scripture if I plan to live a life of discipleship.
+We have to be deliberate to set our priorities based on scripture if we plan to live a life of discipleship.